 Shirlee is the database administrator on the HYPE study.
 She has a BA in Psychology and a MLIS (Master of Library and Information Science).
 She has worked at King’s College for three years; other studies she has been involved in include South East London Community Health, military mental health, and integrating mental and physical health.

-Katie is a Research Assistant in the Institute of Psychology, Psychiatry and Neuroscience (IoPPN) at King’s College London.
-She is a member of the Improving the Health of Young PeoplE (HYPE) project team and is involved in conducting an evaluation of the impact of violence on young people (EYVI).
+Katie worked as a Research Assistant in the Institute of Psychology, Psychiatry and Neuroscience (IoPPN) at King’s College London until July 2020.
+She was a member of the Improving the Health of Young PeoplE (HYPE) project team and was involved in conducting an evaluation of the impact of violence on young people (EYVI).
 Prior to joining the IOPPN, Katie was a Research Assistant at UCL, working on a project looking at managing agitation in people with dementia.
 Katie has also contributed to several voluntary roles that focus on supporting vulnerable children and adults, victims of crime, with a continued interest in mental health.

-Ashley is a Research Assistant in the department of Psychological Medicine,Institute of Psychology, Psychiatry and Neuroscience (IoPPN) at King’s College London.
-She is part of The Improving the Health of Young PeoplE (HYPE) project research team.
-One of the studies she is involved in is an evaluation of the impact of violence on young people (EYVI).
+Ashley worked as a Research Assistant in the department of Psychological Medicine,Institute of Psychology, Psychiatry and Neuroscience (IoPPN) at King’s College London until April 2020.
+She was part of The Improving the Health of Young PeoplE (HYPE) project research team.
+One of the studies she was involved in is an evaluation of the impact of violence on young people (EYVI).
 Prior to joining the IoPPN, Ashley worked as an Assistant Psychologist in London probation services, providing 1:1 CBT.
 Ashley’s research interests include; young people’s mental health, offender mental health, the impact of adverse childhood experiences, trauma informed practice and the ease of access to services, particularly for young people and offender populations.

 Fiyory is a BSc Sport, Health and Exercise science graduate and has completed an MSc Mental Health Studies.
 She completed her personal trainer qualification three years ago and has been using it to help herself and others gain structure and enjoyment in the gym.
 Fiyory conducted qualitative research looking into students’ views on transgender athletes for her BSc dissertation.
 She also conducted quantitative research for her MSc dissertation looking into how willing young people are to offer help for mental health problems.